KATRIN-Experiment/Kassiopeia/README.md

 # Kassiopeia
-Simulation of electric and magnetic fields and particle tracking
+This Simulation package allows to run highly customizable particle tracking simulations along with calculations of electric and magnetic fields.

+Find a full user guide under http://katrin-experiment.github.io/Kassiopeia/index.html

 ============================================================================
 Kassiopeia: Simulation of electric and magnetic fields and particle tracking